Isalia20/SQL_Lectures/README.md

 # SQL_Lectures
-Repository for class of 2022 Fall SQL Lecture files.
+Repository for SQL class I taught in 2022 Fall.

-Includes lecture videos, classwork and homework
+Includes lecture videos, classwork and homework, mainly in Georgian Language.